bryancaray/countries/README.md

 - ⚡ Real-time search with debounce
 - 📥 Saves data to Room for offline access
 - 💡 Built with clean architecture (MVVM)
-- 💉 Manual dependency injection (no Hilt or Dagger)

 ---